Timdtoll/LibraQ/doc/sprint1/sprint1.md

 - Log in feature: Ali
 - Search for books feature: Taisia
 - Create sprint 1 Trello board: Timothy
-  - Update product backlog with points0
+  - Update product backlog with points and correct order
+  - Put in sprint 1 features into Trello with subtasks
 - CRC cards: Taisia
 - Software architecture diagram: Ali, Parnia
 - Documentation of features: everyone does the documentation for the feature they work on